Household Budgeting Checklist

 Household budgeting is about living within your means, saving money and being a little more frugal where possible.

 Subtract all expenses from your income, to see if you earn enough to cover costs or not.
-Any negative figure, you need to make some adjustments and work out if you spend more than you earn?
+Any negative figures, you need to make some adjustments and work out if you spend more than you earn?

 Household Budgeting Checklist